Messestadt Riem: History

 Messestadt Riem is, after Freiham, the second youngest district of Munich.
 After flight operations were moved in 1992 to the new Munich Airport, the old airport building in Riem closed and the construction of the new exhibition center started from the mid-1990s.
-Radid transit connections were added later.
+Rapid transit connections were added later.
 In 1998, the fair moved out of its exhibition halls on the Theresienhöhe to the spacious new building in the Messestadt.
 Other companies also moved to the former airport grounds.

 To the west of the west entrance, a Messesee ('fair lake') was created, 390 m long (north-south) and 46 to 94 m wide (east-west), with a water area of 2.6 hectares.

-The south of the site now includes rental apartments and condominiums was created.
+The south of the site now includes rental apartments and condominiums.
 The Riem Arcaden, a shopping centre, many kindergartens and three primary schools are in the same area.
 Munich's first car-free living projects were established in the area in 1998.

 The first multi-family passive house and the first multifamily zero-energy house in Munich were also built in the area.